kyle-west/bashful/docs/cache.md

 `cache` supports the following options:

-- `cache --restore`: Restores _all_ folders currently cached from the current working directory. (support soon coming to be able to restore a specific folder or set of folders by name, but not currently available).
+- `cache --restore [<folder 1> <...>]`: Restores folders cached from the current working directory.
+If no folder names are given as arguments, it will restore _all_ folders in the cache for the current directory.
 - `cache --show`: Lists the cached folders from the current working directory and the timestamp of last caching.
 - `cache --clear`: Permanently deletes all the cached folders from the current working directory.
 If specified `--clear all` then **_all_** of the cached folders from _every_ workspace will be removed.